microfleet/core/packages/core/docs/rfc/service-request.md

 Router must set Log child instance with a unique Request identifier.

 #### `.socket?: NodeJS.EventEmitter`
-In order to provide web sockets protocol support we need to operate on socket instance...
-But could we live without it?
+In order to provide web sockets protocol support we need to operate on socket instance.
+It should be set whenever socket instance is available.
-Can we manage it through service request extensions mechanism?

 #### `.parentSpan`
 When a Tracer is enabled, property may hold a tracer parent span, which context must be supplied by the Transport.